dnsimple/dnsimple-support/content/articles/google-workspace-service.md

 ---

-[Google Workspace](https://workspace.google.com) provides cloud-based email, calenders, and much more.
+[Google Workspace](https://workspace.google.com) provides cloud-based email, calendars, and much more.

 If you have accounts with DNSimple and Google Workspace, you can use DNSimple's [One-click Services](/categories/services/) to set up the DNS records required by Google Workspace.